*This post was updated for accuracy in December 2020.

 Reach out to those people when your article is finished.

 Get Links Where Your Competitors Are

-Look at the link profiles of all your top competitors’ websites and try to get links where they have received links.
-You can use backlink tools like Open Site Explorer (part of Moz Pro – $99/mo), ahrefs ($99/mo) and Majestic ($78.99/mo).
+Look at the link profiles of all your top competitors’ websites, and try to get links where they have received links.
+You can use backlink tools like Link Explorer (part of Moz Pro – $149/mo), Ahrefs ($99/mo), and Majestic ($49.99/mo).
 If you want something free, and don’t mind limited data and a bunch of ads, try Backlink Watch.

 Look for opportunities like sponsorships, forums you can participate in, product reviewers, affiliates you can work with, industry conferences you can attend or sponsor, podcasts you can advertise on, bloggers and influencers you can work with, and so on.
 Digging through competitor backlink profiles is a long and boring process, but you can learn a lot about your industry along the way.

-Your entire link strategy shouldn’t be based around what your competitors are doing, but it’s a good start.
+Your entire link strategy shouldn’t be based on what your competitors are doing, but it’s a good start.